Matías Bortolín

-Matías Bortolín Vara (born April 11, 1993) is an Argentine professional basketball player for Scafati Basket of the Lega Basket Serie A. He plays at the center position.
+Matías Bortolín Vara (born April 11, 1993) is an Argentine professional basketball player.
+He plays at the center position.

 Professional career

 In his pro career, Bortolín has played in both the 2nd-tier South American League, and the 1st-tier FIBA Americas League.

 On June 6, 2025, he signed with Scafati Basket of the Lega Basket Serie A.

 National team career

 Bortolín has been a member of the senior Argentine national basketball team.
 With Argentina, he has played at the 2013 FIBA AmeriCup, where he won a bronze medal, and at the 2014 FIBA World Cup.